 It pays to be smart when finding cheap flights.

-Check the price in other currencies
+Check the price in other currencies and consider fees

 Budget airlines tend to charge you in the currency of your departure country, but you can sometimes change this.
 Do a quick check to see if the ticket is cheaper in your home currency or the local one.
 Sometimes this won’t make a difference, but depending on how the 2 currencies have been doing in the market, there is sometimes a significant difference.